Audax117/Audax117/README.md

 I have a good understanding of:
   - Python
   - MATLAB
-  - SQL

 I'm familiar with the basics of:
   - C
   - C ++
+  - SQL
+  - R
   - HTML
   - CSS
   - ASP
   - PDDL

 University:
 - Bachelor's Degree in Biomedical Engineering at UNIVPM (AY 2017/2020).
 Graduated with 110 cum laude.
+Thesis: "Time-Frequency Analysis Of Muscular Rectruitment In Parkinson's Disease" (see below for details).
 - Master's Degree in Bioengineering, specifically in Neuroengineering and Neurotechnologies, at UNIGE (AY 2021/2023).
 Graduated with 110 cum laude.
+Thesis: "Machine Learning Based Approaches To Identify Non-Obvious Relationships Between Clinical and Biological Features In Chronich Lymphocytic Leukemia" (see below for details).

+Academic Projects:
+- To improve the performance of an ASP-based rehabilitation scheduling system, I conducted a detailed analysis.
+I compared the original ASP output to the coordinator's modified schedule to identify implicit assignment factors.
+This led to the creation of new ASP rules and constraints, informed by real-world scheduling practices, aiming to optimize the encoding's effectiveness.
+- I developed a system to automatically classify facial expressions (serious or smiling) and gender using the FEI face database, a carefully controlled set of images.
+To ensure consistent analysis, images underwent preprocessing steps such as resizing, grayscale conversion, and formatting.
+I used Principal Component Analysis (PCA) to explore the dataset and understand the role of different features in classification.
+Next, I built and tested several classification models, including Naive Bayes Classifier (NB), Logistic Regression (LR), and a combination of Linear Discriminant Analysis with Naive Bayes (LDA NB).
+Model performance was compared using metrics like error rate, sensitivity, specificity, and Area Under ROC (AUC), revealing the superiority of the LDA NB model.
+Finally, I employed Linear Discriminant Analysis (LDA) to pinpoint the most crucial facial features for differentiating between expressions and genders.

 ## Bachelor's Degree
 My Bachelor academic formation included courses in: